- Yes. Services provided by Police or security agencies of Government to PSU/private business entities are not exempt from GST.

 on the amount of consideration paid to Government for such

-3. Illustration: The Karnataka Cricket Association, Bangalore requests the Commissioner of Police, Bangalore to provide security in and around the Cricket Stadium for the purpose of conducting the cricket match.
+supply of services. - Illustration: The Karnataka Cricket Association, Bangalore requests the Commissioner of Police, Bangalore to provide security in and around the Cricket Stadium for the purpose of conducting the cricket match.
 The Commissioner of Police arranges the required security for a consideration.
 In this case, services of providing security by the police personnel are not

 exempt.
 As the services are provided by Government, Karnataka Cricket Association is liable to pay the tax on the amount of consideration paid under reverse charge mechanism.